HyVar/abs_optimizer/README.md

   output of the ABS simulation and compute the quality of the simulation (for more details please see below)
 * one file defining the parameters to optimize (for more details on the structure of this file please see below).

-As an example, ABS POPT comes with a simple ABS program requiring the compilation of two files, viz.
+As an example, ABS POPT comes with a simple ABS program requiring the compilation of one file, viz.
-`examples/hyvar/HyVarSym.abs` and `examples/hyvar/Settings.abs`, the parsing python program `examples/hyvar/solution_quality.py` and the parameter specification file `examples/hyvar/param_spec.json`.
+`examples/new_years_eve/NewYearsEve.abs`, the parsing python program `examples/new_years_eve/solution_quality.py` and the parameter specification file `examples/new_years_eve/param_spec.json`.
+The program runs forever and have to be executed with the option `-l` to interrupt it.
 We will use these files to show a simple usage of ABS POPT.

 First of all to understand the settings of ABS POPT please run the following command: